Scooter Saga, Part I

 The first step requires a trip to hospital for a health exam.
 So, this morning I caught an Uber to Kaohsiung Municipal Da-Tung Hospital (高雄市立大同醫院), which has a 2.9-star rating on Google Maps.

-Some of the reviews made me particularly curious:
+The one-star reviews made me particularly curious:

 ⭐️